Do you raise your own pigs?

 We always deal with the hams first because there are so many options for them.
 You can cure them and turn them into country hams.
 If you are interested, here is how you do that.

-Realize, curing ham takes time, and you’ll need a smokehouse, so you can both hang them and smoke them in there.
+Please know that curing ham takes time, and you’ll need a smokehouse, so you can both hang them and smoke them in there.
 If you are willing to take on those projects, then I highly recommend trying your hand at country hams.
 We’ve begun this hobby and are loving it!
-The outcome so far has been delicious!
+The outcome so far has been delicious.

 As you can tell, there are lots of options for those hams so you’ll need to do a little planning before you begin processing.